+41 79 446 14 86 info@immofisc.ch

 In Switzerland, dividends are subject to income tax and withholding tax .

-There are two types of dividends: cash dividends , which are paid out in cash to the shareholder, and dividends in kind , which may be paid out in the form of any assets of the limited company.
-It is usual for companies to distribute the shares of a subsidiary in the form of dividends in kind and thus spin-off from the subsidiary.
+There are two types of dividends: dividends cash, which are paid in cash to the shareholder, and dividends in kind, which can be paid in the form of any assets of the corporation.
+It is common for companies to distribute shares of a subsidiary as dividends in kind and thus spin off from the subsidiary.

-For LLCs, we are not talking about dividends but about distribution of profits.
-The amount of dividends depends on the profit of the company; as a rule, part of the profit is withheld and allocated to reserves, for example to finance investments.
+For limited liability companies (Sàrl), the term used is not dividend but profit distribution.
+The amount of dividends depends on the company's profit; generally, a portion of the profit is retained and allocated to reserves, for example, to finance investments.
 In some cases, a special dividend may also be paid independently of the annual surplus.

 Ceiling amounts